Cedar Vs Pressure Treated Fence

 Are There Cost Differences Between Cedar And Pressure-treated Fences?

-Initially, pressure-treated fences may seem more budget-friendly.
-However, when considering long-term maintenance and replacement costs, cedar fences often prove to be more cost-effective due to their durability and natural resistance.
+Yes — pressure-treated fencing costs $2–$5 per linear foot, while cedar runs $6–$8 per linear foot.
+When considering long-term maintenance and replacement costs, cedar fences often prove more cost-effective due to their durability and natural resistance.
 Investing in a cedar fence can ultimately save money in the long run.

 Conclusion